 The 25 Etudes may have been intended to be performed as a set, like some sets of Etudes by pianists such as Chopin, because the work is carefully constructed as a single collection with contrasting pieces, and because it builds up to a symphony-like climax at the end of the last virtuoso piece.
 But of course it is perfectly in order to take it as a collection of individual items which can be played individually.

 This edition presents the original text as found in the two original editions both published in about 1853, by Brandus in Paris and Schott in Mainz.
-For more on those editions and the circumstances of their publication, please see below [the Publishing History is in the printed book].
+For more on those editions and the circumstances of their publication, please see below.

 FINGERING AND TECHNIQUE